A First-Timer’s Photography Guide to New York City

 Day #4: Midtown and Downtown Manhattan

 Start your day with a visit to the Grand Central Station.
-While it is just a train station, it features amongst the top 10 most visited sites in the world with over 20 million visitors flocking here annually.
-Its 3100-sqmt main concourse is the centrepiece of this 48-acre, 44-platform station.
+While it is just a train station, it features amongst the top 10 most visited sites in the world.
+Over 20 million visitors flock here annually.
+Its 3100-sq mt main concourse is the centrepiece of this 48-acre, 44-platform station.
 Click away as scenes of many Hollywood and Bollywood movies have been shot here!

 After doing this photographic itinerary, spend the rest of the day capturing the feel of the city – its people, its hi-rise, its shopping district – as there is never a dull moment in this city.

-PS: If anyone has any suggestions relating to tweaking this itinerary, adding an attraction or two, or rationalising something, please do leave a comment.
+PS: If you have any suggestions to tweak this itinerary, add an attraction or two, or rationalising something, please do leave a comment.
 Thanks!

-Mandatory Disclaimer: NYCgo had provided me the New York CityPASS and had facilitated my NYC explorations, but the itinerary and recommendations are my own.
+Mandatory Disclaimer: NYCgo had provided me the New York CityPASS and had facilitated my NYC explorations.
+But importantly, the itinerary and recommendations are my own.
 My sincere thanks to Gary Arndt of Everything-Everywhere for helping me connect with #NYCgo.